milsosa/flow-wing/README.md

 ```

 - `resultsAsArray` - To return the values as array when the passed tasks are an object
 - `abortOnError` - Whether abort Flow's execution on error or not.
-When `false` all the occurred errors will be available on the `data.errors` array.
+When `false` all the occurred errors will be available on the `data.errors` array
-- `concurrency` - Flow's execution concurrency.
+- `concurrency` - Flow's execution concurrency, used only for parallel flows
 - `name` - Flow's name, used only for debuggability

 ### Context